vledwardsjr/NBA-Analytics-Project/README.md

-Right-click the `nba_project` database → **Backup...** → set Format to **Plain**, and look for a schema-only option (labeled **Only schema**, or under a **Dump Options** tab, depending on your pgAdmin version) → run the backup → the output file is your `schema.sql`.
+Right-click the `nba_project` database → **Backup...** → set Format to **Plain**, and look for a schema-only option (labeled **Only schema**, or under a **Dump Options** tab, depending on your pgAdmin version) → run the backup → the output file is your `NBA_Data_Project.sql`.

 ---